hoangnguyen177/clowder-deployment/README.md

 This repository performs a complete deployment of Clowder in Docker Swarm on Openstack using Ansible.
+Once deployed, the following services are going to be created:

+* a mongodb cluster spanning across the slave nodes
+* a elasticearch cluster spanning accross the slave nodes
+* clowder instances spanning across the slave nodes
+* traefik instances spanning across master nodes
+* a glusterfs shared amongst slave nodes for upload files, thumbnails

 Makefile is used to control all the steps.
 This is the simplified version of github.com/UQ-RCC/ansible-swarm-clowder.

 Thanks to Zane Van Iperen for his work on Makefile and templates.